DavidGilinsky/NightWatcher/README.md

 - Standard C library
 - rrdtool (with development headers and library)
 - pthreads (for threading)
+- libcjson (for JSON parsing, required by AmbientWeather integration)
+- libcurl (for Restful API integration)

 ## Example Usage
 - Loads configuration from `conf/nwconf.conf`